 Natural Solutions

-Natural climate solutions – planting trees, restoring wetlands, and sustainable farming practices – have a major impact on reducing carbon emissions.
+Natural climate solutions – agricultural innovations and planting trees – have a major impact on reducing emissions.

 It’s cost effective, empowering for local communities, and popular because it works!